 The mission of the School Counseling Department is to assist students with their educational, vocational, and social development.
 Students will work with their assigned counselors throughout their four years at DHS, as they make programmatic decisions that will prepare them for appropriate post-secondary education and career choices.
 The School Counseling Department utilizes a comprehensive program integrating technology, small group and individual work.
 The students interact with all of the counselors, including their own, during their four years.

 It is critically important for every student to have a post-secondary plan upon graduation from DHS.
-The Guidance Department works to provide students and families with enhanced information and services that lead to success in a variety of settings.
-In addition to providing information about how to prepare for college, counselors also offer students information about a variety of career options, training opportunites and career interest inventories.
+The School Counseling Department works to provide students and families with enhanced information and services that lead to success in a variety of settings.
+In addition to providing information about how to prepare for college, counselors also offer students information about a variety of career options, training opportunities and career interest inventories.

-The Guidance Department offers a wide range of educational counseling services, which allows students to access a full spectrum of options that meet their individual needs.
-Parents are encouraged to contact their child's guidance counselor to discuss how these services can best serve each family's needs.
+The School Counseling Department offers a wide range of educational counseling services, which allows students to access a full spectrum of options that meet their individual needs.
+Parents are encouraged to contact their child's school counselor to discuss how these services can best serve each family's needs.